SubmarinerApp/Submariner/README.md

 * Option to delete track from tracklist after finishing
 * Can navigate back and forth between views with NSPageController
   * Trackpad navigation gestures are supported
+* Tracklist button is a drop target for library items
 * Tweaks to split view, to try remember state better
 * Clean up path handling
+* Slowly rewriting things in Swift

 ### Version 2.0